 ACB Tracking - The Adjusted Cost Base Calculator for Income Trusts, Closed-End Funds and ETFs

-2015 represented our 9th year of making it easy for Canadian accountants, investment advisors and investors to calculate the adjusted cost bases of Exchange Traded Funds (ETFs), Closed-end Funds, REITS, Income Trusts and Split Shares through the use of our unique website application.
+2016 represents our tenth year of making it easy for Canadian accountants, investment advisors and investors to calculate the adjusted cost bases of Canadian Exchange Traded Funds (ETFs), Closed-end Funds, REITS, Income Trusts and Split Shares through the use of our unique website application.

 Canada Revenue Agency requires investors to accurately calculate an adjusted cost base (ACB) for tax purposes when these investments are sold.
 A very large percentage of ETFs, Closed-end Funds, REITs, Income Trusts and Split Shares pay regular distributions that include an amount that is a tax deferred return of capital (ROC).
 Each of these ROC amounts reduces the ACB of the investment and must be accumulated to arrive at the accurate ACB used to calculate the capital gain or loss upon disposition.
 Tracking the ROC amounts is an extremely tedious and time-consuming process.

 ACB Tracking Can Save You Time And Money!